 As Facebook and Google App Campaign have automated their bidding, creative has quickly become the driver for the best financial performance.
 Creative can now be optimized to match the user’s experience, location, and device.
 Video templates assist with the creation of generic creative and dynamic pricing; however, non-templated creative cannot be generated with AI or machine learning…yet!

 This begs the question, how much creative do you need?
-Our experience in spending over $150M indicated that 95% of direct response creative fails to outperform a portfolio’s best ad.
+Our experience in spending over $3 billion indicated that 95% of direct response creative fails to outperform a portfolio’s best ad.
 Thus, a large volume of quality creative is needed to find that 5% of winning creative to achieve and sustain ROAS.
 Since creative rapidly fatigues with increased spend and audience reach, constant creative testing is necessary to produce wins to offset fatigue.

 Facebook has released two new features to help determine which creative is the best.
 As we know, DCO selects the best elements to put into an ad based on audience segments to deliver in real-time the right ad, right copy, right audience, right time, right language, right placement, and right device.
 Further, DCO offers both creative delivery at scale as well as testing with endless experimentation, all without human intervention required to drive continuous testing and optimization.
 It’s also possible to enable language testing through DCO to deliver the most efficient language based on performance.

 Their second innovation is a simple split test that allows advertisers to efficiently to run A|B comparisons between videos, images, ad copy, and more.
 The real innovation here is that Facebook will split the traffic on the back end to avoid overlap.
 For example, if you have an audience of 1,000,000 and you want to test five videos, Facebook will show each video to an audience of up to 200,000 people.
 This new feature has radically simplified the creative testing of ads for Facebook and allows for much more efficient media spend.